dougbutner/web-4/README.md

 2. **Geotribe**: The group of people associated with a geodomain that are participants in a web 4 system.

-Geodomains can be nested, with a finite set of smaller areas making up the larger area, common in geopolitics, but this is not required.
-Geodomains can also be overlapping or non-overlapping.
+Geodomains are akin to a level of organization liek city a, with a finite set of smaller areas making up the larger area, common in geopolitics.
+Geodomains can also be overlapping if desired.

 ## Creating Geo-social Systems